instamatic-dev/instamatic/docs/tvips.md

 Stop the live view in EMMENU.

 **Search**
 Switch the microscope to search mode.
+Internally, these are defined as [`instamatic` scripts](https://github.com/stefsmeets/instamatic/tree/master/instamatic/config/scripts) and can therefore be easily modified.
 The parameters of the search mode are defined in `$instamatic\scripts\search_mode.py`, for example to put the screen down, unblank the beam, and switch to MAG1 mode:

 ```python
 ctrl.screen.down()